Creating Services and Service Policies

 2. Click the Edit button in the upper right corner of the page.
 The Overview tab for the service appears.

-3. Click the Status Policy tab, and then click Create Policy in the Service Policies section.
+3. Click the Service Policy tab, and then click Create New Policy in the Service Policies section.
 A Create Service Policy window appears.

-1. In the Availability, Health, and Risk tabs,edit the rules and conditions for each of the three values that make up this policy.
-Each tab uses the same layout.
+2. In the Health, Availability, and Risk columns, click the Add Rule button to create the rules and conditions for each of the three values that make up this policy.
+Each column uses the same layout.
 The Edit Rule modal appears.

 • Aggregate.
 Select an aggregation method for the data for this condition.
 Your options include Average, Minimum, MaximumCount, Sum, and Percent.